vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/page.md

 ## Picture Preview

 We supports clicking to preview and zooming the picture, while supporting the sliding browsing of the page picture and the sharing and downloading of the picture too.
+You can set `themeConfig.photoSwipe` to `false` to disable it.

 For more options, please see [photo-swipe plugin configuration][photo-swipe]